superfill-ai/superfill.ai/README.md

 [![WXT](https://img.shields.io/badge/WXT-Framework-orange.svg)](https://wxt.dev/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

----

 ## 🎯 Overview

 Superfill.ai is a cross-browser memory extension that eliminates repetitive data entry by creating an intelligent memory layer.
 Using AI-powered categorization and matching, it understands form context and provides accurate, relevant answers across job applications, dating sites, rental forms, surveys, and more.

-**Current Status**: Phase 1 In-progress - Local storage with BYOK (Bring Your Own Key) AI integration

 (人◕ω◕) Please give this repo a ⭐.
 Thank you \(★ω★)/

----

 ## ✨ Features

 ### 🧠 Memory Management

-- **Create & Edit Memories**: Question-answer pairs with AI-powered auto-categorization
+- **Create & Edit Memories**: Question-answer pairs with AI-powered auto-categorization and rephrasing
 - **Smart Tagging**: Multi-tag system with intelligent tag suggestions
 - **Advanced Filtering**: Search, sort, and filter by category, tags, or content
-- **Virtual Scrolling**: Handle 1000+ memories without performance issues
 - **Import/Export**: CSV support for bulk operations and backups

 ### 🤖 AI-Powered Intelligence

+- **Contextual Matching**: AI matches form fields to stored memories based on context
+- **Auto-Fill Suggestions**: AI suggests the best answer for each form field
+- **Multiple Providers**: Support for OpenAI, Anthropic, Google, Groq, and DeepSeek
 - **Auto-Categorization**: AI analyzes your answers and suggests categories
+- **Rephrasing**: AI can rephrase questions and answers for clarity and relevance
 - **Smart Tags**: Automatically extracts relevant keywords from content
 - **Confidence Scoring**: Every memory gets a confidence score (0-1)
-- **Multiple Providers**: Support for OpenAI, Anthropic, Google, Groq, and DeepSeek

 ### 🔒 Privacy & Security